 Generally, it’s best to leave at least three months in between credit card applications.
 If you can wait longer than six months - even better.
+But why?

 When you apply for a credit card, lenders look at your credit file to help them decide if you're creditworthy.
 If they perform a hard search, it'll be recorded on your file for other lenders to see.